Sybio/ImageWorkshop/README.md

 ### Latest updates

+**Version 1.2.4 - 2012-09-03**
+- Adding the changePosition() method, to redefine the position of a sublayer in a layer stack
+- Adding the applyTranslation() method, that result to new positions after a given translation
+- Updating the getLayerPositions() method that allow you to get the positions of a sublayer
+- Refactoring methods that change the position of a sublayer for the new method
+- Adding some informations in the composer file

 **Version 1.2.3 - 2012-08-30**
 - Fixing a position bug when cropping with some positioning choices on crop() method
 - Changing the comportment of updateLayerPositionsAfterCropping(), an internal method